Rajanikanth0/landing-page-2/README.md

 ## Header

 The logo is in the written form, but soon it will be in original form.
 Other navigational links are not yet defined and replaced with some placeholders.

+## Hero Text

+The title, description, sign up button and image are all aligned in a split form.
+This information is used to showcase the website.
+And to quickly signup.